 - To give a few examples, Kid-Appeal Character Yahiko and his friend Tsubame struggle with chains to the past early on (Yahiko tries to act like a traditional samurai, while Tsubame initially serves the descendent of a samurai family her own family served for generations).
 In addition, Saito Hajime (formerly of The Shinsengumi) views the police force he now works with as successors to his fallen comrades due to the Shinsengumi's original job of protecting the peace and so is somewhat displeased when someone goes around gleefully slaughtering them.

 - Gintama takes place during the same period as the restoration, but with aliens as the foreigners and the shogunate actually winning the war.

 - Donten ni Warau is set during this era, however the focus is less on politics and more on the supernatural.

 - The Abrafaxe spend the arc from Mosaik No. 323 to 343 in Japan in the year 1872.
 There they meet the Prussian engineer Heinrich von Himmelgut (on a mission to help build Japanese railways), who falls in love with Toshiko, the daughter of a former samurai.

 - Blossoms and Shadows is a dramatization of the beginning of the Meiji Restoration through the eyes of a fictional young woman tending the wounded.
 Many parts of the book are about the "Village School Under the Pine" and its students, which played a significant part in fomenting dissent against the Tokugawa government.

 Live Action TV

-- The NHK drama Saka no Ue no Kumo (Clouds over the Slope) covers the lives of the Akiyama brothers from 1868 to the end of the Russo-Japanese War.
+- The NHK drama Saka no Ue no Kumo (Clouds over the Slope), an adaptation of Shiba Ryotaro's novel of the same name, covers the lives of the Akiyama brothers from 1868 to the end of the Russo-Japanese War.